Glasgow-College-UESTC/ip-lectures/2024/lecture 12 - File IO and Linked Lists.md

 ---

-# How to close 🚪 and flush 🚽 a stream
+# How to close 🚪 a stream

 - File close: `int fclose(FILE *stream)`
-  + Return `0` on success
+- Return `0` on success
-  + Tidy your mess 🧹💩, i.e., every `fopen` should be paired with an `fclose` because there is OS limit on the number of open files
+- Tidy your mess 🧹💩, i.e., every `fopen` should be paired with an `fclose` because there is OS limit on the number of open files

+---

+# How to flush 🚽 a stream

 - File flush (write unwritten data stored in buffer): `int fflush( FILE *stream )`
-  + Only for output streams &mdash; return `0` on success
+- Only for output streams &mdash; return `0` on success
-  + For performance, files/streams are (usually) *buffered* and input/output occurs on blocks (array of bytes) rather than bytes
+- For performance, files/streams are (usually) *buffered* and input/output occurs on blocks (array of bytes) rather than bytes
-  + Notable unbuffered stream: `stderr`
+- Notable unbuffered stream: `stderr`
-  + ❗⚠️: `stdio` is buffered and output may "disappear" when a program crashes
+- ❗⚠️: `stdio` is buffered and output may "disappear" when a program crashes

 ---